pegimdp/Image-Noise-Reduction-Auto-encoders/README.md

 # Image-Noise-Reduction-Auto-encoders
+Image Noise Reduction with Auto-encoders using Tensorflow \
 Task 1: Introduction

 We will import the libraries and helper functions that we will need during the course of this project.
 We will also understand a little bit about the Rhyme interface and pre-requisites for this project.